PanDaoxi/pandaoxi/README.md

 # Self-Introduction
 Hi, my name is Pan Daoxi.
 This is my [home page](https://pandaoxi.github.io/).
 I come from Hebei, China.
-I am a sixth grade primary school student.
+I am a new junior high school student.
 I am 13 years old and love programming technology.
 I like to write C++, Python and windows batch.
 I hope to help more people with programs.
 At present, I am a student of Informatics competition.

 I have my own **blog (On CSDN)** : <u>[click here.](https://pandaoxi.blog.csdn.net/)</u>
 I also have my own **video account (On Bilibili)** : <u>[click here.](https://space.bilibili.com/1016727711)</u>